ecies/rs/README.md

 AEAD scheme like AES-GCM-256 should be your first option for symmetric ciphers, with unique IVs in each encryption.

 For key derivation functions on shared points between two asymmetric keys, HKDFs are [proven](https://github.com/ecies/py/issues/82) to be more secure than simple hash functions like SHA256.

+### Why XChaCha20-Poly1305 instead of AES-GCM-256

+XChaCha20-Poly1305 is a competitive alternative to AES-256-GCM because it's fast and constant-time without hardware acceleration (resistent to cache-timing attacks).
+It also has longer nonce length.

 ### Cross-language compatibility